Lorizio/Study-and-development-of-a-prototype-of-immaterial-architecture-reverse-printing-machine/project_core/squares/README.md

-	INTERFACE
+## Interface

 This interface allows to manually draw square-shaped foam features using drag and drop.
 Before drawing them, first two default sides have to be constructed.
 To construct them it is sufficient to fill two text fields with desired number of control points from each side.
 Since the height of canvas is pre-defined and the number of control points can vary,